colbywhite/aws-cf-monitor/README.md

 ## Delay Interval
 As the `CFMonitor` waits for your stack to complete, it will poll for the status.
-The interval in between polls can be controlled via the `CF_MONITOR_DELAY` environment variable.
+The interval in between polls can be controlled via the `AWS_CF_MONITOR_DELAY` environment variable.
 The default is _5000 milliseconds_.

 ## Configure logger
 You can configure the logger by whichever means you prefer to configure a `winston` logger.
-The name of the logger is `cf-monitor`, which is a constant saved in `CFMonitor.LOG_NAME`.
+The name of the logger is `aws-cf-monitor`, which is a constant saved in `AWSCFMonitor.LOG_NAME`.
 If no logger is configured, a logger with the default `winston` configuration is used.

 See the [winston](https://github.com/winstonjs/winston) project for more information.